bennywwg/AutoReflect/README.md

 Is not supported in C++, and therefore AutoReflect cannot do anything useful with these types of classes.

 ## Requirements:
-- Linux-like environment with modern C++ compiler
+- Environment with modern C++ compiler
 - [cmake](https://cmake.org/)
 - [clang](https://clang.llvm.org/)